 It may help to note that the cocycles at each level play somewhat independent roles, in this construction, though with our specific classical field theory $\fc{-}^{\omega}$ they are closely related via transgression from $\omega$.
-This close connection may be an important part of the physical interpretation of this theory, and to ensuring we have a functor from $\catname{3Cob_2}$, but it is not essential to the ``quantization functor'' $\FV^{U(1)}$.
+This close connection may be an important part of the physical interpretation of this theory, and ensures we have a functor from $\catname{3Cob_2}$, but it is not essential to the ``quantization functor'' $\FV^{U(1)}$.
 The definition of $\FV^{U(1)}$ means we must have that $s^{\ast}(\theta_A)$ and $t^{\ast}(\theta_B)$ differ by the coboundary of $\alpha_X$ for the 2-linear map associated to a span to make sense (see the proof of the Theorem \ref{thm:fvuifunctor} below).
-However, the requirement $\alpha_X$ is a cocycle, hence has coboundary $0$, so this is simply the requirement that $s^{\ast}(\theta_A)t^{\ast}(\theta_B)^{-1} = 1$ in the definition of $\uispgpd$.
+However, $\alpha_X$ must be a cocycle, hence has coboundary $0$.
+So this is simply the requirement that $s^{\ast}(\theta_A)t^{\ast}(\theta_B)^{-1} = 1$ in the definition of $\uispgpd$.
 A similar remark applies to the 2-morphisms.

 This means that the deep underlying relation between the $\theta$, $\alpha$, $\beta$ cocycles in our ETQFT is a property of the classical field theory, not a requirement of the quantization functor.
 Indeed, part of the point of this factorization is that the quantization functor contributes little to an understanding of the system: it essentially looks at a specific representation in $\iiV$ of structures already present in $\uispgpd$.
-To say this is a ``representation'' to say precisely the following, which was implicitly stated in the above definition:
+To say this is a ``representation'' is to say precisely the following, which was implicitly stated in the above definition:

 \begin{theorem} The construction in Definition \ref{def:twistedlambda} determines a symmetric monoidal 2-functor

 \end{theorem}